easy-chef/easy-chef.github.io/index.md

 ## Team

-BowFolios is designed, implemented, and maintained by [Philip Johnson](https://philipmjohnson.org).
+BowFolios is designed, implemented, and maintained by ...